-Eshkolot, the Society for the Performing Rights of Israeli Artists, represents according to the law , all performing artists in Israel, including actors, singers, entertainers and dancers.
+Eshkolot, the Representive Organization of Performing Artists in Israel.
+Eshkolot represents according to law , all performing artists in Israel, both Audio and Audio Visual, including actors, singers, entertainers and dancers.

-Eshkolot’s database at April 2017 listed 36,160 performing artists registered, who have received and/or are receiving and/or will receive in the future royalties from Eshkolot.
+Eshkolot’s database at January 2023 listed 47,014 performing artists, who have received and/or are receiving and/or will receive in the future royalties from Eshkolot.

-Eshkolot collects royalties from all the broadcasters with whom it has signed agreements: the Israel Broadcasting Authority IBA (radio and television), Channel 2 – Keshet and Reshet, HOT and YES cable providers, Channel 10, local radio stations and Army Radio, public places, etc.
+Eshkolot collects royalties from all the broadcasters with whom it has signed agreements: the Israel Broadcasting Authority IBA (radio and television), Channel 12 – Keshet and Cannel 13 Reshet, HOT and YES cable and sattelite providers, Channel 14, local radio stations and IDF Radio GLZ , public places, etc.

-Eshkolot was founded in 1983 by a group of artists from IUPA – Israel Union of Performing Artists (in Hebrew “EMI”) and the Histadrut’s Artists’ Association, including Yitzchak Bareket Shaike Levi, Sassi Keshet and Ili Gorlizki, chairman of IUPA at that time, and since, the chairman of Eshkolot.
+Eshkolot was founded in 1983 by a group of artists from IUPA – Israel Union of Performing Artists (in Hebrew “EMI”) and the Histadrut’s Artists’ Association, including Yitzchak Bareket Shaike Levi, Sassi Keshet and Ili Gorlizki, chairman of IUPA at that time, and then the chairman of Eshkolot until 2022.

 Eshkolot continued its efforts and, in 1996, recorded a further achievement in realizing the rights of performing artists, when the Knesset approved the 1996 legislative amendments.
 As a result, the rights of Israeli artists to receive “appropriate royalties,” was guaranteed even when their works were played or performed in public places.